OHSRobotics/FTC-2017-2018-Relic-Recovery/README.md

+This is the github repository that the Oakton High School 369 FTC Robotics Team will use to store all code during develepment.
+We are very excited to participate in the 2017-2018 Relic recovery FTC challenge.
+During the autonomous protionour robot will attempt to detect the color of the jewel and decipher the pictograph.
+With this information we will hit off the correct jewel and place the glyph in the correct row according to the information received from the pictograph.
+In total this *should* give our team a 85 point lead before the teleop portion.

+##Default readme.md from FTC

 ## Welcome!
 This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
 To use this SDK, download/clone the entire project to your local computer.